-(1) For employees who are not represented by an attorney, where the determination is related to a medical issue, and the employee has not previously received a comprehensive medical evaluation for this claim, the notice shall be accompanied by the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
+For employees who are not represented by an attorney, where the determination is related to a medical issue, and (B) If the employee has not previously received a comprehensive medical evaluation for this claim, the notice shall be accompanied by the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
 The notice shall contain the following statement (with the phrase "10 days" in bold font as shown): "If you disagree with the decision to deny your claim and wish to obtain a comprehensive medical evaluation, enclosed is a form that you must submit to the state Division of Workers' Compensation (DWC) within 10 days to request a panel of three Qualified Medical Evaluators (QMEs).
 If you do not submit the form within 10 days, we will have the right to submit the form.
 In addition, within 10 days after the DWC sends you a panel, you must choose a QME from the panel, make an appointment to be examined by the QME, and inform me of your choice and appointment time.
-If you inform me of your choice but you do not arrange the appointment, we will arrange the appointment.
-If you do not inform me of your choice, we will choose the QME who will examine you and we will arrange the appointment."

-(2) If the employee is represented by an attorney, the notice shall instruct the employee to contact the attorney with any questions.
+If you inform me us of your choice but you do not arrange the appointment, we will arrange the appointment.
+If you do not inform me us of your choice, we will may choose the QME who will examine you and we will arrange the appointment."
+However, if the employee has already received a comprehensive medical evaluation and he or she disagrees with the decision to deny the claim, the notice may instead advise the employee to contact the claims administrator to arrange for the employee to return to that same medical evaluator for a new evaluation if possible.

-(3) For claims reported on or after April 19, 2004, if an injured worker employee has filed a completed claim form with the employer, the claims administrator shall advise the injured worker employee to send for consideration of payment, all bills for medical services provided between the date the completed claim form was given to the employer and the date that liability for the claim is rejected, unless he or she has done so already.
-The claims administrator shall also advise the employee that the maximum payment for medical services that were provided consistent with the applicable treatment guidelines is \$10,000.

-(4) A copy of the Notice Denying Liability for All Compensation Benefits shall be served on all lien claimants, or all claim for costs claimants, and all persons or entities who can reasonably be identified that have been authorized by the claims administrator from information in the claims file to be potential lien claimants on account of their having furnished to furnish benefits, goods or services for which a lien or claim for costs may be filed under Labor Code sections 4903 through 4906, inclusive.
+- (2) If the employee is represented by an attorney, the notice shall instruct the employee to contact the attorney with any questions. - (3) For claims reported on or after April 19, 2004, if an injured worker employee has filed a completed claim form with the employer, the claims administrator shall advise the injured worker employee to immediately send for consideration of payment, all bills for medical services provided between the date the completed claim form was given to the employer and the date that liability for the claim is rejected, unless he or she has done so already.
+The claims administrator shall also advise the employee that the maximum payment for medical services that were provided consistent with the applicable treatment guidelines is \$10,000. - (4) A copy of the Notice Denying Liability for All Compensation Benefits shall be served on all lien claimants, or all claim for costs claimants, and all persons or entities who can reasonably be identified that have been authorized by the claims administrator from information in the claims file to be potential lien claimants on account of their having furnished to furnish benefits, goods or services for which a lien or claim for costs may be filed under Labor Code sections 4903 through 4906, inclusive.